13 Signs of Mold in Your House and What to Do About It

 Signs of Mold: Next Steps

-If you notice any of these signs of mold in your house, you want to immediately address the issue to remove the mold.
+If you notice any of these signs of mold in your home, you want to immediately address the issue to remove the mold.
 For cases where mold growth is visible, you can DIY the issue if you have the tools and experience.
-You might wonder: do I need a mold inspection if I know the issue?
-Your best bet is to get one just in case so you can address the issue accurately.
+You may wonder: "Do I need a mold inspection if I know the issue?”
+Your best bet is to hire a professional mold inspector near you just in case so you can address the issue accurately.

-However, if you are unsure of the location of the mold or are facing a severe outbreak, your best option is to hire a mold remediation professional.
-The process will typically begin with a thorough inspection and assessment of the mold problem, during which the extent of the infestation and the underlying causes are identified.
-An average mold inspection cost ranges between $299 and $1,014.
+The process will begin with a thorough inspection and assessment of the mold problem, during which the extent of the infestation and the underlying causes are identified.
+An average mold inspection cost ranges between $300 and $1,050.

 "In July, we learned that we had mold in our kitchen.
 This had caused health problems for several years and was a scary discovery.
 We had heard of folks losing their homes because of mold.
 Ron removed our cabinets and what he found was disgusting.
 The mold had rotted the floor joists, and some of the studs behind the dishwasher and the cabinets had mold growing on the backside.
 After he had removed all of the mold, he then treated the areas close to it so that we wouldn't have any future problems."